MA EPHT - Outdoor Air Quality

 How are people exposed to poor outdoor air quality?

 Outdoor air quality affects the air we breathe both outdoors and indoors.
-People are most heavily exposed to outdoor air pollution during outdoor activities.
-These activities include working, driving, commuting, and exercising.
-Poor outdoor air quality may also affect indoor air quality.
-Polluted air can come in through open windows.
-It can also filter through walls or be blown in by an unfiltered ventilation systems.
+People are most exposed during outdoor activities, such as working, driving, commuting, and exercising.
+Poor outdoor air quality may also affect indoor air quality by blowing in through open windows, filtering through walls, or being pulled in by an unfiltered ventilation system.

 Who is most at risk from poor outdoor air quality?

-Some people may be more at risk of health problems due to poor air quality because of where they live, their ability to find and understand official government information, their ability to prepare and respond, and if they already have health problems.
+Some people may be more at risk of health problems due to poor air quality because of where they live, their access to official government information, availability of resources to prepare and respond, and whether they already have health problems.
 These people include:

 • Children under 5 and people over 65